 7. Elias Pettersson – Vancouver Canucks – 2018-19

 Heading into last season, Elias Pettersson was the gambling favorite to take home the Calder Trophy and he impressively followed through on that hype.
-Despite missing 11 games with a concussion and a knee injury, the 6-foot-2 center still tallied 28 points and 66 points, including 22 power-play points.
-Pettersson also received some runner-up votes for the Lady Byng award.
-The 2017 fifth-overall pick has cemented himself as one of the best young forwards in the game and should be part of the Vancouver Canucks’ resurgence soon enough.
+Despite missing 11 games with a concussion and a knee injury, the 6-foot-2 center still tallied 28 goals and 66 points, including 22 power-play points.
+The 2017 fifth-overall pick has cemented himself as one of the best young forwards in the game and should be part of the Vancouver Canucks’ resurgence in the coming years.

 6. Artemi Panarin – Chicago Blackhawks – 2015-16